-Luxembourg Medical Insurance
+Luxembourg Health Insurance

 The healthcare system in Luxembourg consists of both the public and private sectors.
-The State provides free basic and subsidised healthcare to all Luxembourg citizens and registered long-term residents.
-The Union of Sickness Insurance Funds of Luxembourg oversees the healthcare service within the country, while the Caisse de Maladi collects healthcare contributions.
-All the employers and employees contribute to the healthcare system.
+The State provides free basic and subsidized healthcare to all Luxembourg citizens and registered long-term residents.
+The Union of Sickness Insurance Funds of Luxembourg oversees the healthcare service within the country, while the Caisse de Maladie collects healthcare contributions.
+All employers and employees contribute to the healthcare system.
 The average healthcare contribution is about 5.4% of gross income with a cap of 6,625 Euros.
-The contribution is split equally between the employers and employees.
+The contribution is split equally between employers and employees.
 Employees’ portion is directly deducted from their monthly salaries.

 Citizens of Luxembourg are free to register with the doctor of their choice.
 However, in order to ensure their treatment is covered by public healthcare, patients should ensure that their chosen doctor is contracted into the State scheme.
-If the doctor they chose is not a State funded doctor, then they are responsible for paying out-of-pocket for all services rendered.
+If the doctor they choose is not a State-funded doctor, then they are responsible for paying out-of-pocket for all services rendered.

 Patients can make an appointment with a GP prior to their visit or they may choose to walk in for treatment.
 However, not making an appointment may result in long waiting queues.
 GPs are responsible for prescribing drugs, treating acute and chronic illnesses, and providing preventive care and health education to the general population of Luxembourg.
 It is not required to obtain a referral letter from a GP to visit a specialist doctor In Luxembourg.

-All hospitals in Luxembourg are State owned and are run by the Caisse de Maladie.
+All hospitals in Luxembourg are state-owned and are run by the Caisse de Maladie.
 Private hospitals do not exist in the country.
 Patients are admitted to the hospital either by referral from a doctor or immediately in the case of an emergency.
 In addition to general hospitals, there are also specialist hospitals in Luxembourg.
 Hospital services are generally divided into three tiers.
 The level of health services that you will receive depends on the amount of a resident’s insurance contributions or the private health insurance coverage a patient may have.